← Back to 史記

 14

-Whenever Cao Can noticed someone committing a minor offense, he made a point of covering it up and overlooking it.
-The chancellery had nothing to do.
+Whenever Cao Shen noticed someone committing a minor offense, he made a point of covering it up and overlooking it, and the chancellery remained free of trouble.

 15